jlevy/og-equity-compensation/README.md

 Public companies offer executives equity compensation in no small part because of a tax loophole.
 In 1993, President Bill Clinton attempted to limit executive pay with a new section of the Internal Revenue Code, 162(m).
-Unfortunately, the legislation backfired, as it created a loophole that made performance based pay—including stock options—fully tax deductible, thereby creating a dramatic incentive to pay executives via stock options ([Balsam](https://www.epi.org/publication/taxes-executive-compensation/)).
+Unfortunately, the legislation backfired, as it created a loophole that made performance-based pay—including stock options—fully tax deductible, thereby creating a dramatic incentive to pay executives via stock options ([Balsam](https://www.epi.org/publication/taxes-executive-compensation/)).
-From 1970–79, the average compensation for a CEO of one of the 50 largest firms in the United States was **$1.2M**, of which **11.2%** stock option-based.
+From 1970–79, the average compensation for a CEO of one of the 50 largest firms in the United States was **$1.2M**, of which **11.2%** was from stock options.
 By 2000–05, the same numbers had risen to **$9.2M** and **37%**, respectively ([Frydman & Jenter](http://www.nber.org/papers/w16585.pdf),
 Fig. 2).